Kiln AI Docs

 Built a reasoning model, like o3 or R1, for your use case

-Last updated
+Last updated 3 days ago

 Kiln is a platform that makes building task-specific AI models easy and fast.
-By creating a fine-tuned model targeted to your use case, you can produce a model that's higher quality, faster and cheaper that standard foundation models.
+By creating a fine-tuned model targeted to your use case, you can produce a model that's higher quality, faster and cheaper than standard foundation models.

 In this guide, we'll walk through how to build a reasoning model, like OpenAI o3 or Deepseek R1, for your specific use case.
 The whole process can be completed in as little as 30 minutes, and does not require coding.